Coder731/arrow_functions_challenge_from_template/DEBUG-02.md

   ##### 15:33:26 Monday, 14 March 2022
   - seems to be working but
     seems to return a string not a variable

+## Solution
+When output from terminal is object Object the use
+Object.keys()
+and pass in
+students[arrayStudentCount].results)[count]

+Then use equality check ==
+to check if
+Object.keys(students[arrayStudentCount].results)[count]
+is
+"english"

+Side Note:
+Although it said earlier that output was string when this function was used in the return keys 7 js file, it was possible to specify the location as being where english is by using b.

+Where b is
+eval(varString + " = " + "'" + newValue + "'")

+Where b returns only whatever is the value of newValue passed in and even though it says type is string, it seems to be usable as a varibale.